By: Marilyn L. Davis

-For many people, fresh air, birds, sunshine and nature noises, can provide relief, a renewed passion for the experiences of life, or a calmness that helps them focus on what is important in their life.
+For many people, fresh air, birds, sunshine, and nature noises can provide relief, a renewed passion for the experiences of life, or calmness that helps them focus on what is essential in their life.

 While writing this, one of the men from the recovery house called.
 I recognized the number calling and could have let it go to voicemail.
 However, I also knew that no one should be calling me from that number during the day.
 All of the men have jobs, so I knew I’d be wondering what was wrong if I didn’t answer that call, so I answered the phone on my day off.